-The Duke Collection of American Indian Oral History online provides access to typescripts of interviews (1967 -1972) conducted with hundreds of Indians in Oklahoma regarding the histories and cultures of their respective nations and tribes.
-Related are accounts of Indian ceremonies, customs, social conditions, philosophies, and standards of living.
+Typescripts of interviews conducted with hundreds of Indians in Oklahoma regarding the histories and cultures of their respective nations and tribes.
+Members of every tribe resident in Oklahoma were interviewed.

 A Metropolitan Library (OKC public) database.
 Sign up for a library card if you don't have one.
 Provides access to historic U.S. military records, including the stories, photos and personal documents of the men and women who served.
 You can also search archives for African Americans, Native Americans and the U.S. Bureau of Investigation case files, historical newspapers, historical documents, U.S. Census records, U.S. naturalization records, and city directories.

 Covers the lives of immigrants and Indigenous peoples in various European and colonial frontier regions of North America, Africa, and Australasia.
 Resources include correspondence, diaries, government papers, business records, land transactions, legal documents, speeches, books and pamphlets.

 The Indian-Pioneer Papers oral history collection spans from 1861 to 1936.
 It includes typescripts of interviews conducted during the 1930s by government workers with thousands of Oklahomans regarding the settlement of Oklahoma and Indian territories, as well as the condition and conduct of life there.